Skip to main content

 Configure

-Set your Catalyst API key.
-Recording turns on automatically once a key is present.
+Set your Catalyst OTLP token.
+Recording turns on automatically when the token is present.

 opencode run "add a health check endpoint and a test for it"

-Every turn — one prompt you send and the agent’s full response — becomes a trace in Catalyst, tagged with the OpenCode session id so all of a session’s turns stay grouped together.
-Each trace captures:
+Every turn, meaning one prompt and the agent’s response to it, becomes a trace in Catalyst.
+Spans carry the OpenCode session.id, so all turns from the same coding session can be grouped together.

 Turn (AGENT, session.id=ses_...)